danivenk/UVA_Minor-Programming_Web-App-Studio_project-2_books/README.md

 remarks:
   * don't know if I have to add the security module in functions directory to requirements.txt so I have not done that.
-  * please wait for the page to fully load when submitting a review or when registering.
-Else it'll mess up the database.
-This means please no double submit on the register and review forms...